 Appalachian's Case Manager-Interpersonal Violence Specialist serves in the Office of the Dean of Students and assists students who have experienced interpersonal violence (sexual misconduct, relationship violence, stalking) in navigating resources, understanding reporting options and talking through next steps.
 Please contact the Office of the Dean of Students at 828-262-8284 or dos@appstate. edu.
-Visit Dean of Student's Office for more information.
+Visit https://deanofstudents.appstate.edu/ for more information.